Juan Fernández de Velasco y Tovar, 5th Duke of Frías: Ceremonies

-He saw King James on 25 August and had an audience with Anne of Denmark three days later, and he watched Prince Henry dance and exercise with a pike in the garden.
+The Constable saw King James on 15 or 16 August and he had an audience with Anne of Denmark three days later at Whitehall Palace.
+He watched Prince Henry dance and exercise with a pike in the garden.
 He gave the prince a pony.
+Prince Henry danced for the guests.
+The Constable gave Prince Henry a Spanish horse with a rich saddle and bridle and an embroidered doublet with a sash.